 More information is available about tuition fees and discounts.

 This programme aims to enhance your skills in the critical analysis of the underlying language of film.
-It seeks to provide you with advanced knowledge of the theoretical and historical aspects of film in a range of national and transnational contexts, and to develop and widen your knowledge of film as both a medium and an aspect of wider cultural histories.
+It offers advanced knowledge of the theoretical and historical aspects of film in a range of national and transnational contexts, and develops and widens your knowledge of film as both a medium and an aspect of wider cultural histories.

 Optional modules are all based on staff research expertise.
 You can also undertake a professional placement at the Tyneside Cinema where you specialise in either programming and marketing or participation and education.